abdulmuminakinde/abdulmuminakinde/README.md

 ### 🧠 Backend Engineer | Toolsmith | Systems Thinker | Lifelong Learner

 Hi, I’m Abdulmumin — a backend engineer with an unconventional background in **pharmacy**.
-I’ve gone from filling prescriptions to building production-ready APIs and backend infrastructure.
+I’ve gone from filling prescriptions to building production-ready APIs and resilient backend infrastructure.

 Love learning and solving real-world problems with technology.
 My focus is on building reliable, efficient systems that are easy to maintain.